vickywu1022/vickywu1022.github.io/_pages/aboud.md

 My research interests are about natural language processing and knowledge graph, including **Agent, RAG, Role-playing LLMs and Knowledge Probing**.
 I’m also serving as a reviewer for ACL Rolling Review.
 Additionally, I was honored to receive the **ACL 2023 Outstanding Paper Award 🏆**, which further fueled my passion for advancing the field.

 During the past year, I worked as a Research Intern at Alibaba TongYi Lab, focusing on open-domain RAG and reasoning & search agents.
-Currently, I am interning at ByteDance’s Data team as part of the *JinDouYun* project, where I am primarily working on applying LLMs to personalized recommendations in the DouBao APP.
+Currently, I am interning at ByteDance’s Data team as part of the *JinDouYun project ☁️*, where I am primarily working on applying LLMs to personalized recommendations in the DouBao APP.

 I will graduate in March 2026 and am actively seeking fall recruitment opportunities related to LLMs.